Enrollment Act

 It set up under the Union Army an elaborate machine for enrolling and drafting men for conscription.
 Quotas were assigned in each state, and each congressional district, with deficiencies in volunteers being met by conscription.

-In some cities, particularly New York City, enforcement of the act sparked civil unrest as the war dragged on, leading to the New York City draft riots on July 13–16, 1863.
+In several cities, including New York City, enforcement of the act sparked civil unrest as the war dragged on, leading to the New York City draft riots on July 13–16, 1863.

 Organization

 The Provost Marshal General was recreated to administer the national implementation of the Enrollment Act.
 James Barnet Fry was appointed to the position and answered directly to Secretary of War Edwin Stanton.
 Beneath Fry were the State Acting Assistant Provost Marshal Generals.
-The State Provost Marshal Generals were not authorized by the Enrollment Act, but were appointed personally by Fry to attend to matters in each individual state.
+The State Provost Marshal Generals were not authorized by the Enrollment Act but were appointed personally by Fry to attend to matters in each individual state.
 New York and Pennsylvania were the only states that had more than one State Acting Assistant Marshal General; New York had three and Pennsylvania had two.
 Each state was divided along district lines with each district under the jurisdiction of an enrollment board.

 Enrollment boards were headed by a district provost marshal and also included a surgeon and a commissioner.
 Each board employed clerks, deputies, and special agents as needed.
 They were divided into sub-districts along ward (in cities) and township (in rural areas) lines.
 In each sub-district a census was conducted by an enrollment officer to document every man eligible for the draft in the sub-district.